-The owner must promptly notify the PHA of any vacancy or expected vacancy in a contract unit.
-After receiving such notice, the PHA must make every reasonable effort to promptly refer a sufficient number of families for the owner to fill such vacancies.
-The PHA and the owner must make reasonable efforts to minimize the likelihood and length of any vacancy.
+The owner must promptly notify COC of any vacancy or expected vacancy in a contract unit.
+After receiving such notice, COC must make every reasonable effort to promptly refer a sufficient number of families for the owner to fill such vacancies.
+COC and the owner must make reasonable efforts to minimize the likelihood and length of any vacancy.

-The owner must notify the PHA in writing (mail, fax, or email) within five business days of learning about any vacancy or expected vacancy.
+The owner must notify COC in writing (mail, fax, or e-mail) within five business days of learning about any vacancy or expected vacancy.

-The PHA will make every reasonable effort to refer families to the owner within 10 business days of receiving such notice from the owner.
+COC will make every reasonable effort to refer families to the owner within 10 business days of receiving such notice from the owner.